itsgarryb/itsgarryb.github.io/_posts/2019-07-12-what-is-devops.markdown

 * An evolution of software architecture, development and delivery that is not the same as it was twenty years ago.

+## A simple pipeline example

+Now that we know about DevOps and its advantages, let's briefly look at a simple pipeline example.
+There is no correct or definitive structure: you can modify the pipeline to better adapt it to certain situations or as you see fit.
+This is just an example.

+In the first step you version the code, with a tool like Git.
+Developers then develop and commit the code to a repository.

+The second step is not always necessary, it depends on the language and technology used.
+It consists of building the project, which often means having a working version of the project locally.

+The third step is running unit tests on the project.
+This can also be automated - useful to prepare for the next step.

+The fourth step is deployment to development/staging environments.
+At this point you can view the code running on an environment that can be shared with the client.
+This point can also be automated.

+Subsequently, other tests can be run on the development environment.
+Other people responsible for testing the project can come into play by running their test tasks, even manually, on a development environment that should be complete and working.
+Depending on requirements, this step can also be automated.

+If all goes well it's time to go live!
+Deployment in production happens.
+Once this is done there is the operational/monitoring phase.
+Things such as applications, state of the infrastructure, errors, logs and more are kept under control.

+## Final Thoughts
+Hopefully by now you have an idea of what DevOps is, at least on paper.
+DevOps, as I repeatedly stated, is first and foremost a cultural change that impacts all the figures involved in software development.
+In fact, it requires a different, more modern approach to software development and distribution; in return, if implemented well, it provides us with several advantages such as the reduction of different problems and timescales.
+It also prepares us to better face challenges that previously would have been more problematic to manage.